lifecompanionaac/lifecompanion/docs/PLUGIN.md

 }
 ```

 Sometimes it can be usefull to update a variable earlier than the next automatic update : for example you want the user score to be updated immediatly after the correct action (instead of waiting ~1 second).
 For this, you can call `UseVariableController.INSTANCE.requestVariablesUpdate()` and the update will be done as soon as possible.
-Note that this method will try to generate the variable without getting their values from the cache, but if your variable definition return `true` to `isCacheForced()` you may also need to call `UseVariableController.INSTANCE.clearFromCache(...)`.
+Note that this method will try to generate the variables without getting their values from the cache, but if your variable definition return `true` to `isCacheForced()` you may also need to call `UseVariableController.INSTANCE.clearFromCache(...)` before requesting an update.

-Previous plugin may use `generateVariables` method to generate their variable values, but for newer implementation, you should stick to `getSupplierForUseVariable`.
+*Some plugins may use `generateVariables` method to generate their variable values, but for newer implementation, you should stick to `getSupplierForUseVariable`.*

 ### Word prediction